-For the three and nine months ended September 30, 2016 and 2015, all stock options were anti-dilutive and were excluded from the diluted weighted average common shares outstanding for those periods.
+For the three months ended March 31, 2017, 1,943,508 stock options were excluded from the calculation of diluted net income per common share as their inclusion would be anti-dilutive.
+For the three months ended March 31, 2016, all stock options were anti-dilutive and were excluded from the diluted weighted average common shares outstanding for the period.